Alector (NASDAQ:ALEC) Shares Gap Down to $8.77

-Alector, Inc. (NASDAQ:ALEC – Get Free Report) gapped down prior to trading on Monday .
+Alector, Inc. (NASDAQ:ALEC – Get Free Report)’s share price gapped down prior to trading on Monday .
 The stock had previously closed at $8.77, but opened at $8.41.
-Alector shares last traded at $8.37, with a volume of 199,374 shares trading hands.
+Alector shares last traded at $8.37, with a volume of 199,374 shares.

-A number of brokerages recently issued reports on ALEC.
-HC Wainwright reiterated a “buy” rating and issued a $41.00 price target on shares of Alector in a report on Friday.
-Morgan Stanley reiterated an “equal weight” rating and issued a $10.00 price target on shares of Alector in a report on Monday.
-Finally, Barclays lowered their price target on Alector from $14.00 to $12.00 in a report on Friday, May 5th.
-Two analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $16.43.
+Several research analysts recently weighed in on the stock.
+Barclays dropped their target price on shares of Alector from $14.00 to $12.00 in a report on Friday, May 5th.
+Morgan Stanley reaffirmed an “equal weight” rating and issued a $10.00 target price on shares of Alector in a report on Monday.
+Finally, HC Wainwright reiterated a “buy” rating and issued a $41.00 price target on shares of Alector in a research note on Friday.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+According to MarketBeat, the company has a consensus rating of “Moderate Buy” and an average target price of $16.43.

-Large investors have recently made changes to their positions in the stock.
-Quantbot Technologies LP purchased a new stake in shares of Alector during the first quarter valued at $25,000.
-Tower Research Capital LLC TRC boosted its holdings in Alector by 349.5% in the first quarter.
-Tower Research Capital LLC TRC now owns 4,571 shares of the company’s stock valued at $28,000 after purchasing an additional 3,554 shares during the last quarter.
-Robeco Institutional Asset Management B.V. purchased a new stake in Alector in the first quarter valued at $40,000.
-Diversified Trust Co purchased a new stake in Alector in the first quarter valued at $74,000.
+A number of hedge funds have recently added to or reduced their stakes in ALEC.
+Quantbot Technologies LP bought a new position in Alector in the 1st quarter worth about $25,000.
+Tower Research Capital LLC TRC boosted its stake in shares of Alector by 349.5% during the first quarter.
+Tower Research Capital LLC TRC now owns 4,571 shares of the company’s stock valued at $28,000 after purchasing an additional 3,554 shares in the last quarter.
+Robeco Institutional Asset Management B.V. bought a new position in shares of Alector during the first quarter valued at approximately $40,000.
+Diversified Trust Co bought a new position in shares of Alector during the first quarter valued at approximately $74,000.
 Finally, E Fund Management Co.
-Ltd. boosted its holdings in Alector by 29.4% in the first quarter.
+Ltd. boosted its stake in shares of Alector by 29.4% during the first quarter.
 E Fund Management Co.
-Ltd. now owns 14,089 shares of the company’s stock valued at $87,000 after purchasing an additional 3,198 shares during the last quarter.
-68.70% of the stock is owned by hedge funds and other institutional investors.
+Ltd. now owns 14,089 shares of the company’s stock valued at $87,000 after purchasing an additional 3,198 shares in the last quarter.
+68.70% of the stock is currently owned by institutional investors.

 Alector, Inc, a clinical stage biopharmaceutical company, develops therapies for the treatment of neurodegeneration diseases.
 Its products include AL001, an immune activity in the brain with genetic links to multiple neurodegenerative disorders, which is in Phase III clinical trial for the treatment of frontotemporal dementia, Alzheimer's, Parkinson's, and amyotrophic lateral sclerosis diseases; and AL101 that is in Phase I clinical trial for the treatment of neurodegenerative diseases, including Alzheimer's and Parkinson's diseases.